a-bhavana04/cuda_attention_basic_inferencing/README.md

 | **Throughput**   | 1478.94 samples/sec  | 3593.63 samples/sec |
 | **Memory Used**  | N/A                  | 1672.12 MB          |

-While the GPU is about **2x faster** than the CPU, this is more of an experiment to familiarize myself with CUDA, and it’s clear that the GPU handles this basic task better.
-It also uses more memory, but that’s expected for the performance boost.
+The GPU performs over **2x better** than the CPU, as expected.
+This improvement comes with the tradeoff of higher memory usage, but that’s typical for a performance gain with GPU acceleration in such operations.